 Family Document: Passports, Social Security cards, birth certificates, and wills.

-One of the most important factors to consider in divorcing a narcissist is to have a team around you (i.e., lawyer and therapist) that understands narcissism and the fact that people with narcissistic traits do not react the way many other people do in a divorce situation.
-The approach that many lawyers take that, “This is always the way we do it…” does not work when the opposing party has narcissistic traits.
+One of the most important factors to consider when divorcing a narcissist is to have a team around you (i.e., lawyer and therapist) that understands narcissism and divorce.
+The approach that many lawyers take that, “This is always the way we do it…” does not work when the opposing party has narcissistic traits, and and it is important that your team understands the fact that people with narcissistic traits do not react the way many other people do in a divorce situation.
 With a plan and the understanding of an informed support team, you will move through this process of a divorce with confidence one measured step at a time.